CryoHub Logo

 Cold Therapy for Injury

 Most people are aware of the protocol to use ice or some form of localised exposure for acute or chronic injury.
-The RICE (Rest, Ice, Compression, Elevation) technique is well known and for minor injuries, generally effective to reduce inflammation and pain, and speed up recovery.
+The RICE (Rest, Ice, Compression, Elevation) technique is well known and for minor injuries, is generally effective to reduce inflammation and pain, and speed up recovery.

 The ‘Ice’ involved in the RICE technique plays a key component as applying a cold medium to an injured area has a number of physiological effects.